Neutrino Decoupling Is Altered by Flavor Conversion: Neutrino decoupling in the presence of flavor conversion

 The bottom panel of Fig.~\ref{angleave} represents the difference in the $\nu_e$ occupation number in the absence and presence of neutrino mixing.
 As $r$ increases, a region with a deficit of $\nu_{e}$ forms due to flavor conversion (red band).
-Because of the interplay with collisions and advection, the red band is flanked by small blue islands where the opposite takes place.
-This effect cannot be captured by any calculation that does not include advection and collision, together with flavor transformation--see Fig.~\ref{angintn} and \href{https://sid.erda.dk/share_redirect/fmRhOTrzOr/index.html}{the animations} in the Supplemental Material for comparison.
+This physics cannot be captured by any calculation that does not include advection and collision, together with flavor transformation--see Fig.~\ref{angintn} and \href{https://sid.erda.dk/share_redirect/fmRhOTrzOr/index.html}{the animations} for comparison.

-{\it Outlook.}---For the first time, we follow the flavor evolution while neutrinos decouple, in the presence of collisions and advection in spherical symmetry.
-We find that neutrino flavor conversion occurs well before all flavors decouple from the matter background and the neutrino decoupling surfaces are affected by flavor transformation.

-While dealing with flavor transformation, advection and collisions simultaneously for the first time, the collision term adopted in this work relies on heuristic functions that allow us to transition from uniform to forward peaked neutrino distributions within a small spatial region because of the technical challenges induced by the treatment of flavor conversion in the stellar core.
-A further exacerbation of our findings could be due to the inclusion of all six flavors, the energy dependence of the neutrino distributions, and the azimuthal emission angle of neutrinos~\cite{Shalgar:2020xns,Shalgar:2021wlj,Shalgar:2021oko,Capozzi:2020kge,Richers:2021xtf,Capozzi:2022dtr}.
-Additional effects on the decoupling physics may arise from relaxing the assumption of spatial homogeneity~\cite{Duan:2014gfa}.
-Not only can spatial inhomogeneity lead to additional flavor instabilities, neutrino advection causes dynamical effects which can only manifest in an inhomogeneous system~\cite{Shalgar:2019qwg}.